verbb/formie/docs/guides/migrations-upgrades/template-compatibility-audit-after-upgrade.md

 3. Open **Craft → Utilities → Deprecations** and search for `formie` or `verbb\formie`.
 4. Each entry shows the deprecated call, its replacement, and the file and line that triggered it.
 Work through that list as your fix queue.

 If a template is not hit during manual testing, its deprecation will not appear yet.
-Use the [manual page verification](#step-10--manual-page-verification) checklist to make sure you exercise every form template, then re-check the Deprecations utility.
+Use the [manual page verification](#step-10-—-manual-page-verification) checklist to make sure you exercise every form template, then re-check the Deprecations utility.

 The same warnings are written to `storage/logs/web.log` if you prefer tailing logs — the Utilities screen is usually faster to scan.

 The sections below are a reference for the most common template and front-end changes you will see in that list.

-## Step 2 — Twig render API updates
+## Step 2 — Twig Render API Updates

-### Form assets
+### Form Assets

 | Previous | Current |
 | --- | --- |